ALL-ON-4 Dental Implants

 This is a rare occurrence about 1-4 % of the time.
 Dental implants are friendly to the gums and bone and have a high success rate, but if the implant does not take, your dentist can always replace the implant.

 The most common reason for a failed implant can is gum disease, which you can avoid by taking good care of your implants and the surrounding gums and going to regular checkups.

 Reviews Of All-On-4 Dental Implants

 In general, patients who get ALL-ON-4 Dental Implants are satisfied with their new set of teeth.
-As long as you go to an experience, reliable, and trusted dentist, you should have a similar experience.
+As long as you go to an experienced, reliable, and trusted dentist, you should have a similar experience.
+All-on-4 reviews

 ALL-ON-4 Dental implants Testimonials: “I love them so much,” one All-On-4 patient said on RealSelf.com.
 “They went in a dream.
 Didn’t take very long and only a tiny little adjustment was made to the lower set.
 Absolutely no pain at all.
 I can honestly say they feel so normal, exactly like my own teeth felt (without any of the pain).”

 Another ALL-ON-4 patient was happy with their new teeth-in-a-day, despite wishing they still had their natural teeth.

 “I have no regrets!” she said.
 “Would I rather have my original teeth?
 Of course.
 But I didn’t take care of them and I feel like I got the best thing available on the market at this point in time.
 The teeth look natural, the gums look normal…”

 Overall, All-ON-4 patients are happy with their fixed dental prostheses.